Omodaka9375/DeepPhish/README.md

 - Use context menu on a page (right-click "Inspect page with DeepPhish")
 - Use context menu on a link (right-click "Inspect link with DeepPhish")
-- Open new tab and click DeepPhish icon at top right to show direct search

 ## API keys

+Open a new, empty tab and click on DeepPhish icon at top right to show API page.
 Enter your own keys (free tier will do):

 ![API](images/apikeys.png)